 Step 1: Finding Pine Cones for Harvesting

-All pine trees produce nuts which you can eat.
+All pine trees produce nuts that you can eat.
 However, some species have much smaller nuts.
-It is worth it to scout out the species which have larger nuts and save yourself some trouble with shelling.
+It is worth it to scout out the species with larger nuts and save yourself some trouble with shelling.

 In North America, the species of pine trees which are most commonly used for pine nuts are: